aviculturist/cnry/README.md

 2. Install [Clarinet](https://github.com/hirosystems/clarinet).

-3. Clone this repository and bootstrap your `localnet` which consists of a Bitcoin node, Stacks node, Stacks API server, and Stacks and Bitcoin explorers:
+3. Clone this repository and bootstrap your `devnet` which consists of a Bitcoin node, Stacks node, Stacks API server, and Stacks and Bitcoin explorers:

 ```bash
 cd cnry